SparkPost/support-docs/content/momentum/4/config/tlsa-expire-interval.md

 ## Name

-tlsa_expire_interval — how often to check for expired TLSA records
+tlsa_expire_interval — how often to check for expired TLSA records.

 ## Synopsis